 Sparidae

 Porgies – Small to medium in size and oblong to oval in profile.
-The body is usually deep and moderately to deeply compressed.
-The dorsal head profile is usually steep.
-The mouth is small with a slightly protrusible upper jaw.
-Possess conical- or incisor-like front teeth.
-Teeth in sides of jaws are molar-like.
-Dorsal fin is continuous and weakly to slightly notched (Kells and Carpenter 2011).
+Body usually deep and moderately to deeply compressed.
+Dorsal head profile usually steep.
+Mouth small with a slightly protrusible upper jaw.
+Conical- or incisor-like front teeth; teeth in sides of jaws molar-like.
+Dorsal fin continuous and weakly to slightly notched (Kells and Carpenter 2011).

 Archosargus probatocephalus – Sheepshead